 By 2000, mutual and related fund assets under management exceeded $5.7 trillion.
 There were 6,778 mutual funds.
 The number of mutual funds continued to grow throughout the 2000s (dipping only slightly during economic downtimes in 2002–04 and 2009–10).
 The 2002–04 period also included a major scandal in which portfolio managers at more than 10 major firms were implicated in insider trading, front running, and market timing, and received fines and other punishments from the SEC.

-At the end of 2015, total U.S. mutual fund and exchange-traded fund assets were $17.8 trillion.
-There were 9,520 mutual funds.
-Forty-three percent of U.S. households owned mutual funds.
+At the end of 2018, total U.S. mutual fund, exchange-traded fund, closed-end fund, and unit investment trust assets were $21.4 trillion.
+There were 9,599 mutual funds.
+Nearly 45 percent of U.S. households owned mutual funds.

 - Financial Quantitative Analysts

 - Mutual Fund Analysts

 - Mutual Fund Compliance Professionals

 - Mutual Fund Customer Service Representatives

 - Mutual Fund Marketing Specialists